brando5393/project-1/README.md

-This applicaiton uses Firebase to store user searches.
+This application uses Firebase to store user searches.
 It's built with Materialize, HTML, JQuery, and CSS.
 This project utilizes Google Books API and New York API for information on books.